-On February 19, 2011, they were crossing the Indian Ocean with two friends from Seattle, when 19 armed pirates attacked their yacht.
+On February 19, 2011, they were crossing the Indian Ocean with two friends from Seattle.
+Suddenly, 19 armed pirates attacked their yacht.
 The pirates held them and their crew hostage for days.

 At their height

-The average hostage was held for 11 months, but some remained in captivity for two or three years until their ransom was paid.
+The average hostage was held for 11 months.
+But some remained in captivity for two or three years until their ransom was paid.

-The area started to get more dangerous in 2008 when 28 pirate attacks were reported.
-But things escalated fast, and in 2011 there were 237 attacks.
+The area had started to get dangerous in 2008, when 28 pirate attacks were reported.
+Things escalated fast, and in 2011 there were 237 attacks.

 In its way to extinction

 Due to the amount of trade, Indonesia has had piracy for centuries.
-Plus the country is made up of 17,000 islands that serve as a perfect hideout for pirates.
+Plus, the country is made up of 17,000 islands that serve as a perfect hideout for pirates.

 The first are fishermen and taxi-boat drivers that know the area really well and that, at night, attack vessels anchored close to the shore.
 Three or four people with machetes board the victim ship and steal what they can: equipment, cash, watches, phones.